 Entry with a relevant HND or foundation degree, such as countryside management or one of the subjects above, is possible, and particularly for candidates with relevant work experience.

-It's unusual to enter this career without any relevant qualifications.
-You'd need substantial work experience to make up for this.
+It's unusual to enter this career without any relevant qualifications but it could be possible if you have substantial work experience.

 A postgraduate qualification in education is desirable for many posts, but only essential for those that focus exclusively on schools.
 A relevant first degree is usually more important.

-A postgraduate degree in an environmental field may be an advantage.
+A postgraduate degree in an environmental field may be an advantage particularly if your first degree is in an unrelated subject.
 Search for postgraduate courses in education.

 Skills